ndphillips/FFTrees/README.md

 1.3.0

 - Added `inwords()`, a function that converts an FFTrees object to words.

 - Added `my.tree` argument to `FFTrees()` that allows the user to specify an FFT verbally.

 - Added positive predictive value `ppv`, negative predictive value `npv` and balanced predictive value `bpv` as primary accuracy statistics throughout.

+- Added support for two FFT construction algorithms from Martignon et al. (2008): "zigzag" and "max".
+The algorithms are contained in the file `heuristic_algorithm.R`

 1.2.3